-We propose a new statistical language model which integrates lexical association statistics with syntactic preferences, while maintaining the modularity of these different statistics types, facilitating both the training of the model and analysis of its behavior.
-In this paper, we report the results of an empirical evaluation of our model, in which the model is applied to the disambiguation of Japanese sentence dependency structures.
-The results show that both syntactic preferences and lexical associations significantly raise the accuracy, which is the ratio of the number of Bunsetu phrases whose modifiee is correctly identified, to the total phrase number.
-We also discuss further room for improvement based on our error analysis.
+We are proposing a new framework of statistical language modeling which integrates lexical association statistics with syntactic preference, while maintaining the modularity of those different statistics types, facilitating both training of the model and analysis of its behavior.
+In this paper, we report the result of an empirical evaluation of our model, where the model is applied to disambiguation of dependency structures of Japanese sentences.
+We also discussed the room remained for further improvement based on our error analysis.